 I'm looking forward to further research and confirmation about this positive effect of blue light.

 Hood Equipped with Green-Blue Lights.

-A new idea to supply people suffering from SAD with wearable lights, created by a industrial design student.
+A new idea to supply people suffering from SAD with wearable lights, created by a industrial design student. or see the video.

 How To Use Light Therapy.